davidpanik/BoardGameClubsUK/_clubs/wallingford-boardgames-society.md

 discord: ""
 bgg: ""
 description: >-
   Our group has been going strong since November 2022, and we love playing everything from eurogames to all sorts of other games!
-Meets on the 1st, 3rd, and 4th Wednesdays plus the 2nd Tuesday of each month.
+Meets on the 1st, 3rd, and 4th Wednesdays plus the 2nd Tuesday of each month (at the nearby Comrades Club, 67A Wood Street, OX10 0BD).
 If you're in Wallingford, Abingdon, Didcot, West Berkshire, or South Oxfordshire, come join us!
 Check the club calendar on the website for all events.
 ---